Obituary for My Father

-Dad (known by almost everyone as Bill) was born in Hinckley, Leicestershire in February 1941 and christened William Ernest FOX after his father, Ernest Fox,
+Dad (known by almost everyone as Bill) was born in Hinckley, Leicestershire on 04 February 1939 and was christened William Ernest FOX (his father’s name)

-When Dad was two years old his father drowned, and Dad was brought up my his Mum Hilda, (known as “H”) in rural poverty, staying in an alms house, for which privilege his mother had to scrub the stone floors of the church on her hands and knees.
+When Dad was two his father drowned, and so was brought up my his Mum Hilda (known as “H”) in rural poverty, initially staying in an alms house, for which privilege his mother had to scrub the stone floors of the church on her hands and knees.
 Dad was no fan of the church or organised religion.
 The family had moved to Dorset, and Dad with his younger brother Dick went to school in Lyme Regis.
-He was a fast runner, and won the mile race, competing for the County and setting a school record.
+He was a fast runner, running the mile for the County and setting a school record.

-Aged 16, Dad left home and went to Navigation school in Plymouth.
+Aged 16, Dad left home and went to Navigation school in Plymouth, and then joined the merchant Navy:-

-He went to sea with the Merchant Navy (one of his ships featured here) for six years during which time he visited China, Japan and Cuba amongst other Countries.
+For six years he travelled the World visiting the US, China, Japan and Cuba amongst other Countries.
 In Cuba, he was arrested and spent a night in prison.
 It’s a bit unclear what offence he had allegedly committed, or how he came to be released, but it was a typical escapade for Dad who loved adventure.
+Dad’s brother Nick has a memory of watching their mother putting pins in a world map on the kitchen wall every time they received a card from a country Dad visited when at sea.

 Dad met Mum (Sylvia) in July 1964 and they were married in Wembury Church on 05/10/1966.

-His first “land” job was selling encyclopaedias, and then he worked with Mintex (a Company selling brake and clutch linings) as a salesman,retiring as manager of Plymouth depot.
+His first “land” job was selling encyclopaedias, and then he worked with Mintex (a Company selling brake and clutch linings) as a salesman and later as manager of the Plymouth depot.

 He had been framing pictures- self taught – as a hobby, and now became self-employed doing that professionally.

-He had also formed an interest in silhouettes, which he had began collecting, and became something of an expert.
+He had also formed an interest in silhouettes, which he began collecting and became something of an expert.
 (He later became involved in the Silhouette Club)

-He was renowned for his business ethics, never broke his word or a contract, and had great integrity.
+Dad was renowned for his honesty and good business ethics, never broke his word or a contract, and had great integrity.
 His word was his bond, and most deals were done on a handshake.
-He disliked debt, and liked to be beholden to nobody.
-He was a hard worker, and in order to provide for his family, put business before pleasure.
+He disliked debt, and was beholden to nobody.
+He worked hard, and in order to provide for his family, put business before pleasure.

 Dad loved antiques and fine art, good company and good wine.